yuchen-osdu/wellbore-domain-services/spec/generated/README.md

 This contains the automatically generated and fully exhaustive list of APIs.
-You can find the cleaned version [here](../../docs/api/openapi.json)
+You can find the recommanded version [here](../../docs/api/openapi.json)